wickedpizzle/prime_group_js_01/README.md

 - However, if their annual income is greater than $65,000, they should have their bonus adjusted down 1%.
 - No bonus can be above 13% or below 0% total.

+NOTE: You only need to have to application working in the Console.
+No need to display information on the DOM.

 NOTE: You may abstract out this bonus calculation into a second function if you like, but this is not mandatory.